What can PRs learn from the #Sagasaga?

 ‘It is the editor’s decision alone to edit an article that is not exactly right for the magazine and Saga Magazine does not defer that decision to PRs or interviewees.’

-Public relations firms have been attacked by a number of showbiz reporters as a result of this argument – being called out for unethical working practices which make the lines between editorial and adverts for their clients not so much blurred, but more one and the same.
+Public relations agencies have been attacked by a number of showbiz reporters as a result of this argument – being called out for unethical working practices which make the lines between editorial and adverts for their clients not so much blurred, but more one and the same.

 Our team, made up of former journalists and marketing experts, would never dream of demanding copy approval from our network of media contacts.
 However, it is a widely recognised practice that for more technical pieces it is wise to liaise carefully with journalists to ensure that all facts are correct, to protect our clients’ reputations.